 Look for businesses that share your convictions and ethos.
 You don’t want to partner with direct competitors, of course, but you do want to find businesses that your shoppers are also likely to shop with.
 Community retailers with different type of products could present a great opportunity to put together a little Valentine’s Day sale sample package.

 Come up with great cross-promotions that will help draw in new shoppers.
 Ideally, the partnership will bring your regulars to the other business and theirs to yours.

 Male consumers are far likelier to spend more money on Valentine’s Day than females.
-Whatever the reasons for this are, it’s been true for many years.
-So spend more time marketing toward males and potential gifts for their partners.
+Whatever the reasons for this, it’s been true for many years.
+So consider spend more time marketing toward males and potential gifts for their partners.

-Most men shopping for Valentine’s Day gifts have no idea what they’re doing anyway, so use it as an opportunity to offer some suggestions and respectfully upsell.
+Many men shopping for Valentine’s Day gifts have no idea what they’re doing.
+Consequently this can be opportunity to offer some suggestions and respectfully upsell.

 Displays are always important to consider.
 You want displays to be in your prime real estate and high traffic areas and draw people into the products on them.

 Use your inventory management system to determine which products should be featured, whether it be best sellers or must-move items.
 Have your most creative team members help with the design to encourage more participation and play to each person’s strengths.

 For more on this topic check out: Visual Merchandising Techniques: A Guide For Retailers

 Depending on the type of retail business you have, you might heavily rely on your sales team to bring in the sales.
 Prepare them for Valentine’s Day by making sure they are solidly familiar with all relevant products and are able to discuss each and make comparable suggestions if the shopper is looking for something else.